-- 1) Counties support the continuation of federal and state funding for IHSS, and oppose any efforts to shift additional IHSS costs to counties. - 2) The IHSS MOE negotiated in the 2017-18 state budget is not sustainable for counties as the county share of IHSS costs will significantly outpace the available revenues in the coming years.
+- 1) Counties support the continuation of federal and state funding for IHSS, and oppose any efforts to shift additional IHSS costs to counties. - 2) Counties support the MOE as negotiated in the 2012-13 state budget and will oppose anyproposals to change the MOE as outlined in statue.
+The IHSS MOE negotiated in the 2017-18 state budget is not sustainable for counties as the county share of IHSS costs will significantly outpace the available revenues in the coming years.
 Counties support changes that provide additional state funding for IHSS costs or lower the county share of IHSS costs.
-Counties support a long-term solution that aligns the county share of IHSS costs with the available revenues, which could occur through a lowered sharing ratio, restructured MOE, or increased State General Fund contribution. - 3) The state should fully fund county costs for the administration of the IHSS program, and consult with counties on all policy, operational, and technological changes in the administration of the program. - 4) Counties support moving collective bargaining for the IHSS program to a single statewide entity.
+Counties support a long-term solution that aligns the county share of IHSS costs with the available revenues, which could occur through a lowered sharing ratio, restructured MOE, or increased State General Fund contribution.
+2)3)The state should fully fund county costs for the administration of the IHSS program, and consult with counties on all policy, operational, and technological changes in the administration of the program.
+3)4)Counties support moving collective bargaining for the IHSS program to a single statewide entity.
+Formatted: Indent: Left: 0.75", No bullets or numbering Section 1149: Veterans Specific strategies for intervention and service delivery to veterans should be developed through cooperation between federal, state, and local governments, as well as community and private organizations serving veterans Comment [JG13]: The new section order will be reflected in the clean version of the platform, but not reordered in this version for ease of review.
+Formatted: Underline organizations serving veterans.